Codecademy/gamut/README.md

 #### Troubleshooting

-If you run into compilation issues after linking, try `yarn install` in the monolith and restarting its dev server or running `yarn build-all` in this repo.
+If you run into compilation issues after linking, try `yarn install` in your other project and restarting its dev server or running `yarn build-all` in this repo.

 ### PR Title Guide